Timing of Admissions Decisions

 UF Law reviews files on a rolling basis.
 Applicants could be notified of a decision as early as October, with notifications continuing through early August.
 Candidates are encouraged to submit the application as soon as possible.
 Applying early will place applicants in the best possible position for admission and scholarship consideration.

 The Wait List Process

 In order to ensure that we enroll the target number of students in the entering class, the Office of Admissions creates a “wait list” of candidates each year.
 Candidates on the wait list are those that UF Law feels are competitive for a possible later vacancy in the entering class.
-These candidates will be considered for seats in the class that may be available after the deposit deadline, or seats which may become available before the first day of Orientation.
+These candidates will be considered for seats that may be available in the class after the deposit deadline, or seats which may become available before the first day of Orientation.

 Petitioning for Reconsideration